 Red Squirrel Press runs two annual competitions, the James Kirkup Memorial Poetry Pamphlet Competition and the Sara Park Memorial Short Story Competition.

 James Kirkup (1918 – 2009) was a prolific poet and translator.
 His work includes several dozen poetry collections, six volumes of autobiography and over a hundred monographs of original work and translations.
 Red Squirrel Press was proud to publish his final collection of new poetry, Marsden Bay.

 Sheila Wakefield launched the James Kirkup Annual Memorial Poetry Competition shortly after his death to enable his memory to live on and to enable poets, both new and accomplished, to be published.
 The prize is a 28 page pamphlet, the winner receives 20 free copies.

 The winner of the first, 2009, competition, judged by Terry Kelly, Tom Kelly and Alistair Robinson, was Lesley Mountain and her pamphlet, Dance of the Disappointed, which was launched in 2011.

 The winner of the second, 2010, competition, judged by Kathleen Kenny, Andrew McMillan and Ian McMillan was Martin Bennett and his pamphlet, Unlike the Jungle Pheasant, which was published in 2012.

-Sara Park Annual Short Story Competition
+Sara Park Memorial Short Story Competition